 2. Alchemer

 Alchemer Mobile, previously Apptentive, is a mobile in-app feedback tool that does in-app customer feedback, emotion data and key metrics in one dashboard.
-They also measure real-time shift in emotion, focusing on improving retention rates.
-This tool collects both qualitative and quantitative data, which once collected, can be viewed in the dashboard.
+They also measure real-time shifts in emotion, focusing on improving retention rates.
+This tool collects both qualitative and quantitative data, which can be viewed in a dashboard on the platform.

 Website: www.alchemer.com